hypothesis/client/docs/config.md

  * `authority` _String_.
 The domain name which the annotation service is associated with.
  * `grantToken` _String|null_.
 An OAuth grant token which the client can exchange for an access token in order to make authenticated requests to the service.
 If _null_, the user will only be able to read rather than create or modify annotations.
 (Default: _null_)
+ * `icon` _String|null_.
+The URL to an image for the annotation service.
+This image will appear to the left of the name of the currently selected group.
+The image should be suitable for display at 16x16px and the recommended format is SVG.